g00glen00b/dimitri.codes/src/posts/2015-08-10-e2e-testing-your-meteor-app-with-cucumber-webdriverio-and-chai/index.md

 title: "E2E testing your Meteor app with Cucumber, WebdriverIO and Chai"
 date: "2015-08-10"
 coverImage: "header.png"
+categories: ["JavaScript", "Tutorials"]
+tags: ["Chai", "Chimp.js", "Cucumber", "E2E", "Meteor.js", "Testing", "Velocity", "WebdriverIO"]
 ---

-In [my previous tutorial](http://wordpress.g00glen00b.be/unit-testing-meteor-applications-with-velocity-jasmine-and-sinon-js/) I mentioned how to write unit tests for Meteor using Jasmine and Sinon.js on the Velocity platform.
+In [my previous tutorial](/unit-testing-meteor-applications-with-velocity-jasmine-and-sinon-js/) I mentioned how to write unit tests for Meteor using Jasmine and Sinon.js on the Velocity platform.

 In this tutorial I will write some end to end (E2E) tests for the same application, but with some different frameworks.
 I will still be using Velocity, but as I mentioned in my previous article, Velocity allow you to integrate more than one testing framework for testing your Meteor application and one of them is [Cucumber](https://cucumber.io/).